ionos-cloud/terraform-provider-ionoscloud/docs/index.md

 - `retries` - (Deprecated) Number of retries while waiting for a resource to be provisioned.
 Default value is 50. **Note**: This argument has been deprecated and replaced by the implementation of resource timeouts described below.

 - `contract_number` - "To be set only for reseller accounts.
-Allows to run terraform on a contract number under a reseller accounts.",
+Allows to run terraform on a contract number under a reseller account.",

 ## Resource Timeout